buu342/N64-UNFLoader/README.md

 * Ubuntu (Haven't tested with others)
 * [The relevant FTDI driver for your processor architecture](https://www.ftdichip.com/Drivers/D2XX.htm) (Check the README inside the downloaded tar for install instructions)
 * You must run UNFLoader with `sudo`.
-* Due to how Linux defaultly sets the vcp driver when plugging in FTDI devices, you need to invoke these commands first:
+* Due to how Linux defaultly sets the vcp driver when plugging in FTDI devices, you need to invoke these commands every time you start a new terminal session:
 ```
 sudo rmmod usbserial
 sudo rmmod ftdi_sio